qiskit-community/qiskit-aqt-provider/docs/index.rst

   data = result.data[0]
   print(data.meas)

-For more details see the :ref:`user guide <user-guide>`, a selection of `examples <https://github.com/qiskit-community/qiskit-aqt-provider/tree/master/examples>`_, or the reference documentation.
+For more details see the :ref:`backends documentation <backends>`, the `examples <https://github.com/qiskit-community/qiskit-aqt-provider/tree/v2-migration/examples>`_, or the reference documentation.

 .. toctree::
   :maxdepth: 2